TeallSemi GmbH

 endmodule

-The function abs(a-b) can be implemented on a single adder of twice the width using transformation as described above.
-Doubling the width of an adder increases the logic depth only by one exta AOI21 (or OAI21) gate.
-In many cases the extra EXOR gate at the output of the adder can be merged into the following logic.
+The function abs(a-b) can be implemented on a single adder of twice the width using transformation as described above: xxl = {a,1'b1,a} + {~b,1'b0,~b}.
+Doubling the width of an adder increases the logic depth by only one extra AOI21 (or OAI21) gate level.
+In many cases, the extra XOR gate at the output of the adder can be merged into the following logic.

 RTL Code